Abraham Wickelgren: Academic Research

 Wickelgren started doing research as part of his job for the Federal Trade Commission.
 Then he moved to the University of Texas at Austin to become a lecturer in the economics department but still made time for research.
 In 2006, Wickelgren moved to the Northwestern University school of law to become an assistant professor for 3 years.
 In 2018, he wrote an article for Brookings about a solution to gun control.
 He has also written several book chapters on contracts, antitrust enforcement and affirmative action among other topics.
 He also frequently writes papers that have been published in peer-reviewed journals with Ezra Friedman and Ronen Avraham.

 At the University of Texas, he teaches a seminar in Law & Economics every semester, in the fall he teaches a course on antitrust and in the spring he teaches a course on Law and Economics.

 Consulting and Testifying

 Wickelgren spoke at a committee hearing in the Texas legislature in 2021 against the requirement that electric vehicles have to be sold through a dealership.
 He also worked on E-books litigation as a consulting expert for the State of Texas between 2010 and 2013 and also was an expert in the settlement between June 2012 and 2013.

+Wickelgren also comments to news outlets on issues of antitrust.
+In 2024, he gave an interview to Vox on the antitrust issues associated with the potential sale of TikTok to any major tech firms.
+In 2017, he was interviewed by UT News on the subject of if Facebook and Google are monopolies.